zbm-dev/zfsbootmenu/README.md

  * A value of `-1` will result in the system displaying a boot menu.
  * Any other positive value will show a countdown timer to boot the environment configured under `bootfs`, otherwise it will default to a boot menu.
 * `""|zfsbootmenu|zfsbootmenu:|zfsbootmenu:POOL=zroot` The first three values are functionally identical.
 The fourth can be used to prefer a pool if multiple are present in the system.

+# ZFS properties

+The following properties can be set at whatever level of the pool you'd prefer to control the boot behavior.

+* `org.zfsbootmenu:kernel` this can be a partial kernel name `(5.4)` or an explicit na:q me `(vmlinuz-5.6.11_1)`.
+* `org.zfsbootmenu:commandline` set the list of kernel commandline options to be passed to the final OS.
+Do not set `root=`, this is set for you.

 # initramfs creation